International recognition of the Sahrawi Arab Democratic Republic: Background information

 The conflict in the Western Sahara dates back to the early 1970s, when the indigenous Sahrawi Polisario Front sprang up an insurgency in Spanish Sahara, demanding an independent Sahrawi Republic.
 In 1957, the then-Spanish territory was claimed by Morocco, who declared independence a year before.

 On 16 October 1975, the International Court of Justice (ICJ) issued an advisory opinion that, while some Sahrawi tribes held allegiance to Morocco, found that there were not any ties of sovereignty, from Morocco or Mauritania, over the territory of Western Sahara.
 Moreover, the ICJ invoked the right of self-determination for Sahrawis through their free and genuine expression of such will.
 Morocco defied this advisory and staged a Green March across the Sahara.

 The Polisario's insurgency and subsequent international pressure led Spain to withdraw from the region in 1975, Spain agreed to the partition of the territory between Morocco and Mauritania despite the ICJ Advisory Opinion.

 In 1976, the Polisario Front declared a Sahrawi Arab Democratic Republic in Bir Lahlou.
 In 1979, Mauritania gave up its claim to Western Sahara, which led to Morocco taking over the Mauritanian-controlled portion of the territory.
 Armed conflict continued to break out until a 1991 ceasefire.

 Seeking to change the status quo, the Polisario Front blocked the Western Saharan city of Guerguerat, a key trade route between Morocco and Mauritania in 2020.
 This led to a Moroccan military operation and subsequently led to the 2020 Western Saharan clashes and prompted the Polisario Front to quit observing the 1991 ceasefire.

 States that have recognized the SADR

 UN member states and South Ossetia either currently recognize the SADR or have recognized it in the past.
-Of these, have "suspended", "frozen" or "withdrawn" recognition.
-Several African countries and Caribbean or Pacific island-states have taken such actions subsequent to Moroccan lobbying and offers of economic and other exchanges, although the association of such decisions and these efforts is disputable.
-On the other hand, some states which had "withdrawn" or "frozen" recognition later resumed it (most recently Colombia and South Sudan).

-The following lists all the states that have ever recognized the SADR.
+Of these, a number of them have "suspended", "frozen" or "withdrawn" recognition.
+Morocco has intensively, and successfully, pressured states to withdraw or withhold recognition of the SADR.